 Initially fully embracing and seeing the logic behind Hayes FC's merger with neighbours Yeading in 2007, Lee carried on in his roles as both Supporters' Club Chairman and Club Shop Manager with the new Club.
 Hayes' old ground at Church Road closed in the summer of 2011, and this began an exceptionally distressing period for Hayes & Yeading United, with the gross mismanagement of their period away from Middlesex pushing the Club to the brink of extinction.
 Despite alerting officials at the Club at quite an early stage to his concerns regarding the problems he sensed were brewing, his views were largely ignored, and Lee ended his involvement with the Club in 2013.
 He now bitterly regrets that the merger, which led to the destruction of the old Hayes Football Club he loved, had ever happened.

 Having first visited Vicarage Road on New Years' Day 1985 and developing a soft spot for the Club over many other visits, Lee began going to watch his local club Watford regularly in 2013 to fill the void left by no longer being involved with Hayes.
 Now happily living in Harefield (hence NWM's distinctive hare-and-football logo) with incredibly patient wife Helen whom he married in 1997, seen above assisting at the 2017 Premier Programme Fair (......not forgetting six delightful cats !!!) he has not only been a Watford season ticket holder since 2013-14, but now also holds a Fulham season ticket too, making regular visits to Craven Cottage when The Hornets are away.
-The occasional trip to White Hart Lane (or Wembley for 2017-18 !) is still on the agenda, as is the chance to meet up with old friends from Hayes a few times each season......not forgetting a stroll around the corner to watch nearby Harefield United when the opportunity arises.
+The occasional trip to the new White Hart Lane is still on the agenda.....not forgetting a stroll around the corner to watch nearby Harefield United when the opportunity arises.

 When it became clear that Hayes & Yeading United had no interest in resuming running a collectors' shop, Lee took the chance to purchase the material he had carefully assembled from the Club, establishing NORTH WEST MIDDLESEX FOOTBALL PROGRAMMES & MEMORABILIA in the latter part of 2015, and set about adding plenty of quantity and more importantly quality items to the stock.
 With over thirty years' experience of buying and selling programmes and other football memorabilia to call upon, he is now beginning to get established in his own right alongside the country's other leading programme dealers, with a regular slot at the West London Programme Fair and stalls at other fairs up and down the country, as well as ensuring that NWM Football is also out and about at Antiques & Collectors' Fairs across the south east at most other weekends.